Categories

 · Operation while impaired – blood alcohol concentration (80 plus)

-The accused was released from custody to appear before the Ontario Court of Justice on September 16th, 2025.
+The accused was released and is to appear in February 2026 before the Ontario Court of Justice in Bracebridge Ontario.

 The accused was also issued a 90 Administrative Driver’s License Suspension and the vehicle was impounded for 7 days.